AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

     Return the end line of the previous non blank token, or the previous line for a comment, or 0 if none.

+.. function:: range_values(left, right)

+    Return the number of values covered between left and right expressions, 0 if it cannot be determined.

 .. function:: semantic_parent